Past Forecasting Presentations and Events

 Presentations on the IMF’s latest forecasts (PDF) by Thomas Helbling (head of the division that produces the IMF’s World Economic Outlook); on a new model (PDF) being used to guide IMF forecasts (related to IMF Working Paper "Structural Models in Real Time" [PDF]) by Doug Laxton); and on a recent evaluation of IMF forecasts (PDF) by Prakash Loungani (based on joint work with Hites Ahir).
 January 30, 2014.

 IMF World Economic Outlook (WEO) Update.
 Rupa DuttaGupta (IMF) with a focus on forecasting oil prices by Samya Beidas-Strom (IMF).
 Discussion provided by Research Program on Forecasting member Daniel Bachman.
-Here is a related link to a report on the IMF's Commodity Market Review (PDF) by Prakash Loungani (IMF and RPF) and also a link to the IMF commodity webpage for relevant data and forecasts.
+Here is a related link to the IMF commodity webpage for relevant data and forecasts.
 October 31, 2013.